 The program wing of the building includes a Seminar Room and the Robert Brammer Multipurpose Room, two spaces that are used for program classes and extracurricular events.
 The ground floor of the program wing includes office space for program leadership and the Northrop Grumman ACES Cybersecurity Lab, a secure lab that ACES students may access 24/7.

 Prince Frederick Hall also houses the Design Cultures and Creativity Honors College program and Department of Resident Life staff offices.

 The ACES LLP Leadership believes that community is an integral part of our students’ experiences in the program.
 As a result, all living-learning program students are required to live in Prince Frederick Hall while completing the ACES LLP citation requirements.
-The citation is typically completed by the end of sophomore year, so students live in Prince Frederick Hall for their first two years on campus.

 A student can withdraw from the ACES Program at any time.
 The Department of Resident Life will be notified of students who withdraw from ACES and their housing assignments may be adjusted at any time resulting in removal from the ACES floors of Prince Frederick Hall.